-Figure 6c shows that, although the resulting hit ratio is slightly below (resp. over) the original for small (resp. large) cache sizes, the MARE is just 1.6% in the YT trace and 0.7% in the VoD trace.
+cache sizes, the MARE is just 1.6% in the YT trace and 0.7% in the VoD trace.
 We thus conclude that the correlation among requests of a given document has little impact on the LRU performance and we can safely neglect it for modeling purpose.

 Relation between Correlations and Timescales: We now determine at which timescale the correlation between requests has an impact in the LRU performance.
 With this in mind, we design a slightly different semi-experiment where we first extract sub-traces of different timescales, choosing high load periods.
 Then we apply the global randomization semi-experiment to each of these shorter traces.
-For each dataset, we distinguish three timescales and the results for each one are shown in Figure 7; other timescales lead to results that are just intermediate to the three presented here.
+For each dataset, we distinguish three timescales and the results for each one are shown in Figure 6; other timescales lead to results that are just intermediate to the three presented here.

 Near the first timescale (one week for YT and one month for VoD) and beyond, all timescales have a request correlation structure that approaches that observed in the full trace, and thus its hit ratio differs significantly from that of the global randomization.
 Indeed, already at this timescale, the MAREs are of 5.3% and 11.6% in the YT and VoD datasets, respectively; around the second timescale (four hours for YT and one day for VoD), we observe a decrease in the discrepancies as the MAREs are 5% and 2.3% in the YT and VoD case, respectively.
-Though we see that the correlation structure does not influence strongly the hit ratio, we remark again that the underestimation happens in the left side of the curves which corresponds to practical cache sizes.
-Finally for traces around the last timescale (half hour for YT and three hours for VoD), the MARE are 1.4% and 2.3% for YT and VoD respectively and we thus conclude that there are no significant structures between requests at this timescale.
+Though we see that the correlation structure does not influence strongly the hit ratio, we remark again that the underestimation happens in the left side of the curves which corresponds to practical cache size.
+Finally for traces around the last timescale (half hour for YT and three hours for VoD), the MARE are 1.4% and 2.3% for YT and VoD, respectively, and we thus conclude that there are no significant structures between requests at this timescale.